lukebelliveau/europe-is-lost/README.md

 `// this is a comment`

-that is a comment, it is meant for us to speak english to each other. anything in front of backslashes will not be executed as code.
+that is a comment, it is meant for us humans to speak to each other within code files. anything in front of backslashes will not be executed as code.

-that is a comment. that means it is not code that will be executed, it is our way of leaving notes for each other

 # 01. INTRO
 We will first produce a phrase - you will code it, and the computer will print it back to you.
 Traditionally, the first phrase is "Hello World".
 Tradition is fucking stupid, so print whatever you want.
 You will do so like this.
 Type this into your 01.js file: